If you’ve experienced a drop in traffic since mid-March, then more than likely you were penalized by one of Google’s recent actions.

 Use the list of violations Google has given you as a starting point and correct all those mistakes.

-You can use the form that Google has set up to report what you think are errors to your site from the Penguin update.
+You can use the form that Google has set up to report search terms that produce erroneously poor results for your website as a result of the Penguin update.

 Just click on the “Report webspam” button.

 How to tell Google you think they are wrong